Navier-Stokes Existence and Smoothness: Clay Millennium Problem Statement

 - Hopf (1951): Extended Leray's construction to bounded domains.

 - Ladyzhenskaya, Prodi, Serrin (1960s): Regularity criteria.
-If $u \in L^p_t L^q_x$ with $2/p + 3/q \leq 1$, $q \geq 3$, then the solution is smooth.
-Escauriaza, Seregin, and Šverák settled the critical case $L^\infty_t L^3_x$ in 2003.
+If $u \in L^p_t L^q_x$ with $2/p + 3/q \leq 1$, $q > 3$, then the solution is smooth.
+Escauriaza, Seregin, and Šverák settled the endpoint $L^\infty_t L^3_x$ case in 2003.

 - Caffarelli, Kohn, Nirenberg (1982): $\mathcal{P}^1(\Sigma) = 0$.
 The singular set has zero one-dimensional parabolic Hausdorff measure.